WalterLei/python_data_cleaning_project/README.md

 # python_data_cleaning_project

-Project Description
 Data cleaning is an important skill for data engineers, encompassing reading, modifying, splitting, and storing data.
-These abilities are highly sought after by businesses worldwide and continue to grow in demand.

 In this notebook, I will apply my data-cleaning skills to process information about marketing campaigns run by a bank.